192.168.0.1

 Restart

 If the router is connected to a device, restart the device.
-To do this, first unplug your router and after a few minutes, plug them both back in one at a time.
+To do this, first unplug your router, then plug it back in one at a time after a few minutes.
 Wait two minutes and check again.

 Firewall

-If it is blocked by the firewall, it is necessary to disable it because sometimes the router cannot access the internet because the account is in conflict with the firewall settings.
+If it is blocked by the firewall, it must be disabled, as the router may not be able to access the internet due to a conflict with the firewall settings.

 ip 192.168.0.1

-Try to access the router’s control panel through the browser, entering the router’s IP in the browser’s address bar.
-The address is 192.168.0.1 not 192.168.o.1.
-If these do not work, you can press the reset button on the router to reset the router to factory settings.
+Try accessing the router’s control panel in a browser by entering the router’s IP address in the address bar.
+The address is 192.168.0.1, not 192.168.o.1.
+If these do not work, you can press the reset button on the router to reset it to factory settings.

 How to change your Wi-Fi password

 If you want to change your default router WiFi password, follow this guide.
-Changing your password from time to time is a good practice recommended by cybersecurity experts because then you can make sure no one actually has unauthorized access to your router.
+Changing your password regularly is a good practice recommended by cybersecurity experts, as it helps prevent unauthorized access to your router.

-In addition, you need to pay attention to how to create strong passwords so that they are not easily guessed by random users or cracked by bad guys.
-A strong WiFi password should contain numeric values, combined symbols, and uppercase text, but make sure you remember it or store it securely somewhere so you don’t forget it.
+In addition, you need to pay attention to creating strong passwords that are not easily guessed by random users or cracked by bad guys.
+A strong WiFi password should include numbers, special characters, and uppercase letters, but make sure you remember it or store it securely so you don’t forget it.

-Now back to our guide, follow these steps on individual routers to securely change the password.
+Now, back to our guide: follow these steps on each router to securely change the password.

 Forgot your IP address username and password?